Our actions in Cambodia

 - Computer architecture & maintenance

-- Network administration and discovery (based on CISCO CCNA Exploration course, a world recognized certification)
+- Network administration & routing and switching discovery (based on CISCO 1, 2, 3, 4, a world recognized certification)

 - Operating systems (Microsoft, Linux, VMWare)